Fast2docs/Fast2-docs/docs/advanced/patterns.md

 Our migration tool relies on a specific syntax used to dynamically retrieve information from different data-layer of the whole process, whether document, map execution or else.

+!!!
+Tips

+        For a successful pattern recognition, only use the data known by Fast2, such as :

+        - Data stored in the punnet and/or documents datasets
+        - Migration specific details, listed [down below](#access-data-of-fast2-objects).

 ## Patterns, what are they anyway ?

 In Fast2, several data can be retrieved and accessed dynamically from a dedicated syntax which Fast2 supports for your convenience.
 This `${...}` syntax can be used in most of the configuration fields of the tasks composing your migration workflow.